 This study places on record the first known attempt at empirically determining the rates and nature of emotional and behavioural difficulties among native adolescents in the UAE.
-The findings lend support for the possibility of effective screening, help solidify the need for preventative support, and direct considerations towards leveraging parental influence as an effective strategy to avert and remit such problems among the youth of the UAE.
+The findings lend support for the possibility of effective screening, and help solidify the need for preventative support, and direct considerations towards leveraging parental influence as an effective strategy to avert and remit such problems among the youth of the UAE.
 Furthermore, awareness of certain demographics and family contexts that may be at risk for clinically significant difficulties can help streamline preventive and therapeutic efforts, thus leading to better management of resources within the overburdened mental health system in the UAE.
 This specifically includes being mindful of the risk of emotional difficulties among girls, externalising and peer problems among boys, and greater difficulties among those who are struggling academically, financially disadvantaged, and raised within non-intact families.

-Chapter Four: The Effectiveness of Online Parenting Programs for
+Chapter Four: The Effectiveness of Online Parenting Programs in Promoting Adolescents' Mental Wellbeingfor Emotional and Behavioura

-Emotional and Behavioural Difficulties Among Adolescents: A Systematic
+Difficulties Among Adolescents: A Systematic Review

-Review

 Emotional and behavioural difficulties among adolescents are a matter of emergent concern due to their repercussions and rise in global prevalence rates.
 As per data from the 2017 Global Burden of Disease study (Global Burden of Disease Collaborative Network, 2018), depression rates in 2017 were at 1.24% among children aged 10 to 14 years, and 3.44% among adolescents aged 15 to 19 years, while corresponding anxiety rates were at 3.71% and 4.36% (Global Burden of Disease Collaborative Network, 2018; James et al., 2018).
 Furthermore, studies have consistently demonstrated homotypic continuity within individuals who develop emotional and behavioural problems during their adolescent years (Johnson et al., 2018; Scholten et al., 2013) with frequent comorbidity (Ogundele, 2018).
-A report by the WHO (2011) cautioned that, if left ignored and untreated, such difficulties among adolescents would reach epidemic levels within the next few years.
+A report by the WHO (2011) cautioned that, if left ignored and untreated, mental health issues such difficulties among adolescents would reach epidemic levels within the next few years.
 Emotional problems also tend to be accompanied by a greater incidence of risky behaviours among adolescents such as self-harm (Stallard et al. 2013) and substance abuse (Kaminer et al., 2007; Wilkinson et al., 2016) relative to other age groups.
 Thus, emotional and behavioural difficulties experienced during adolescent years are not only debilitating but also have serious long-term implications on an individual, community, and global level.
-This indicates a need for suitable interventions catering to the prevention and treatment of both emotional and behavioural problems simultaneously.
+This indicates a need for suitable relative to other age groups (Stallard et al., 2013; Kaminer et al., 2007).
+Thus, interventions catering to the prevention and treatment of both emotional and behavioural problems simultaneously. difficulties must also consider the prevention and treatment of risky behaviours associated with dysregulated emotions.